How to animate text and headers, add videos in Elements

 Share your brochures online as interactive online publications using FlowPaper Elements

-This tutorial will explain how the Elements template works and it will go through features such as:
+This tutorial will explain how to convert your PDFs into interactive brochures using FlowPaper Elements and it will go through features such as:

 How to animate headers

 How to animate text

 How to add a video, an image and a link

 How to make an interactive online brochure using just a PDF

 Moving from a static PDF file to a dynamic HTML5 publication

 As always, start by importing your publication, select the 'Elements' template.
 Then select one of the Elements page turning style templates.